svercammen/netdaemon-app-template/README.md

 # This is the dev setup for NetDaemon

 Use this repository as template when developing apps for NetDaemon.
-Please note that NetDaemon is still under development.
+This template is a good starting point for your development environment.
+It has pre-built structure both for building apps and unit test them.
+Unit tests fake objects are alpha and the fake API can be changed.

 ## Getting started

 1. Make new repository with this repo as template
-1. RENAME `_appsettings.json` to `appsettings.json`.
+2. RENAME `src/_appsettings.json` to `src/appsettings.json`.
 Edit the appsettings.json file to provide details about how to connect to Home Assistant.
 You will need a long lived token, ip, port.
-1. Run dotnet restore in the terminal
+3. Run dotnet restore in the terminal
-1. Add and edit your apps in the apps folder.
+4. Add and edit your apps in the `/src/apps` folder.
 There are a few code-snippets you can use.
-1. Copy the edited apps to the folder `netdaemon/apps` under your Hass.io config folder.
-Even more easy is to use HACS to deploy your APP to Home Assistant
+5. Copy the edited `/src/apps` to the folder `netdaemon/apps` under your Hass.io config folder.
-1. Install add-on or run a docker container.
+6. Install NetDaemon runtime using add-on or run a docker container.
 Please see [https://netdaemon.xyz/docs/started/installation](https://netdaemon.xyz/docs/started/installation) for details how to run the daemon.

 For detailed information about using netdaemon please see [https://netdaemon.xyz](https://netdaemon.xyz).